nskibret/InsightDataEngineeringCodingChallenge/README.md

 This is the code repository for purchase analytics - insight data engineering coding challenge.

 ## Introduction
+In this project, we will calculate
+- the number of times a product was requested,
+- the number of times a product was requested for the first time, and
-This project uses Instacart data set published on “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 04/01/2019.
+- a ratio of those two numbers for the Instacart data set published on “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 04/01/2019.